 - cereal and milk (This one’s easy…)

-- Fresh Fruit – or canned if that’s all we can do (make a fruit salad…) 🙂
+- Fresh Fruit – or canned if that’s all we can do (My family loves it when I make a fruit salad…) 🙂

-- Packaged pastries or Pop Tarts are a less healthy but quick choice
+- Pop Tarts or pastries are a less healthy but quick choice

 Of course everything is easier in a kitchen but many of these can be made using just a hotel room microwave – or camp stove.

 Prepare a favorite meal/casserole at home and bring it to heat in the hotel room microwave.
-(I make these weeks ahead of time.
-When frozen, they serve as “ice” in the ice chest en route) My family’s favorites include Mexican casseroles, homemade lasagna, or chicken n dumplings.
+(The possibility of this is dictated by the type of travel we’re doing) I make these weeks ahead of time and freeze it.
+Then it serves as “ice” in the ice chest) My family’s favorites include Mexican casseroles, homemade lasagna, or chicken n dumplings.
 This works great if you have those with allergies or restricted diets.
 You CAN travel with these restrictions… you just have to bring the food with you.